 The best time for rafting in Nepal is September to early December and March to early June.
 The Rivers can be extremely high with monsoon from June to August.
 The monsoon rain arrive and the Rivers carry 10 times their low water flow, and can flood with 60 to 80 time as much.
 High flows can obviously make Rivers much more difficult.
 So, any expeditions attempted at this time require very experienced rafting company, strong team and considerably more confident.
 Rivers trips last from one to several days and your choice depends on the time available and where you are heading.
 White water varies with the time of year as the Rivers rise and fall dramatically during the season, depending on rainfall and snow melt.

-Seti River, the River of the white water runs through the western region of Nepal.
-The Seti is an excellent two day trip in an isolated area with beautiful jungle
+Seti River, River of White Water runs through the western region of Nepal.

 Marsyangdi River Rafting gives you the ultimate experience of river rafting.

 Tamur River is the sixth largest river in Nepal.